 “We are each of us, angels with only one wing, and we can only fly embracing each other.” – Luciano De Crescenzo

 The BIG WAR Against Cancer is operated by mass medical mission, a registered charity which initiated the National Cancer Prevention Programme (NCPP).
 In 2007, NCPP spearheaded community-based mass cancer screening in Nigeria.
 Since then, over 200,000 people have been screened / vaccinated and millions have been reached through the massive awareness and advocacy campaigns.
-This campaign has contributed to a reduction of cancer deaths in Nigeria from 240 deaths daily to 196 deaths daily between 2008 and 2018 (WHO data).
+This campaign has contributed to a reduction of cancer deaths in Nigeria from 75,392 deaths in 2008 to 70,327 deaths 2018 (WHO data).
 This is in spite of the global increase in the incidence of cancer during the same period.
 The improvement in cancer survivorship in Nigeria is proof positive that we could win the BIG WAR if we could scale up the current effort.

-Currently, four Mobile Cancer Centres (a.k.a. the PinkCruise) have been deployed.
+Currently, a fleet of Mobile Cancer Centres (a.k.a. the PinkCruise) have been deployed.
 The PinkCruise is the first of its kind, equipped with state-of-the-art facilities for screening and treatment (including mammography, endoscopy, colonoscopy, colposcopy, cryotherapy, lab, vaccination and surgeries).
 To increase the impact of the PinkCruise and to tackle eye and oral cancers, other mobile health units have also been deployed.
 These include the PinkVISSION (mobile eye unit; where “VISSION” stands for Voluntary Integrated Sight Saving Initiative of Nigeria) and the PinkDentist (mobile dental unit).
 There is an ongoing free massive community health campaign, targeted mainly at the under-privileged.
-Further details on the PinkCruise is available at www.pinkcruise.org.
+Further details on the PinkCruise is available at pinkcruise.org.